airbytehq/airbyte/airbyte-integrations/connectors/source-castor-edc/README.md

 # Castor EDC
-This directory contains the manifest-only connector for `source-castor-edc`.
+This directory contains the manifest-only connector for [`source-castor-edc`](https://uk.castoredc.com/api#/).

 Documentation: https://uk.castoredc.com/api#/

+## Authentication
+Visit `https://YOUR_REGION.castoredc.com/account/settings` for getting your client id and secret

 ## Usage
 There are multiple ways to use this connector: